 The post was great.
 It had a nice call to action, contact details and a great image.
 Why wouldn’t you click through if you were looking for a job in Birmingham?

 What an attractive skyline Birmingham has.
 We can see that from the picture above.
 Unfortunately, the picture is not from Birmingham in the UK, it used a picture from Birmingham in the United States.

-Were the recruitment company looking for anyone already living in the US?
+Were the recruitment company looking for anyone living in the US?
 No, the contact number is from Birmingham, UK.
 Were they looking for people that wanted to relocate to the US?
-No, their client is a leading UK company based in Sutton Coldfield.
+No, their client is a leading UK recruitment company based in Sutton Coldfield.